pmatthews05/SetupDevTenant/README.md

 # SetupDevTenant
 Scripts required to set up a dev tenant

+## What you cannot do with script
+- Create a Tenant App Catalog
+- Set Organization Details
+- Set Login Branding
+- Set Tenant Branding

 ### Set-UserAccountsOnline.ps1
 - Creates users from CSV
 - Assigns License